-The second running of this cattle drive will be run 8th-14th April, 2018, and I will again be participating.
+The second running of this cattle drive occurred 8th-14th April, 2018.

 A series of aerial (drone) images of the Bribie Island bridge and Pumicestone Passage, Queensland.

 This forest scene caught my attention on the hike up Mt.
 Ngungun, one of the glasshouse mountains on the Sunshine Coast of Queensland.

 The 2.8 km round-trip hike is well worth including in your plans.

 A pair of aerial images capturing some people resting between jet-ski rides and enjoying summer in Pumicestone Passage on the northern tip of Bribie Island, Queensland.

 Having recently relocated, this was my first real adventure out exploring the area for images; this is a 37-image (four rows) aerial panoramic stitch of Lake Kurwongbah, in Petrie/Kallangur, just a little north of Brisbane.

 The following is a portion of the aerial panoramic stitch above.